KoR Teeth Whitening Summerfield

 Types of Teeth Whitening: What Do They Cost?

-• Take-Home Whitening – Take-home kits from dentists – which include custom-fit trays and a special bleaching gel – usually cost a few hundred dollars.
+• Professional Take-Home Whitening – Take-home kits from dentists – which include custom-fit trays and a special bleaching gel – usually cost a few hundred dollars.

 • Over-the-Counter Trays – Being sold by stores, over-the-counter trays are one-size-fits-all.
 As such, they typically cost $100 or less.

-Professional Teeth Whitening vs. OTC Teeth Whitening
+Professional Teeth Whitening vs Store-Bought Teeth Whitening

 Since it’s pricier, you may wonder why professional whitening is the more popular choice.
 Wouldn’t store-bought whiteners be better liked due to their low cost?